joaogdfaero/algorithms_problems_ruby/README.md

 - Sum Minute (medium)
 - Day Week (hard)

+P.S 1:
-P.S: "Others" folder contains some of the problems and algorithms solved in other languagens then Ruby.
+P.S 2: "Others" folder contains some of the problems and algorithms solved in other languagens then Ruby.

 Reference: https://www.geeksforgeeks.org/